eduardz1/Master-Thesis/chapters/sota.typ

 The @HAWEN software is a Fortran-based library designed to simulate the propagation of waves in a given medium (what we will call from now on the _forward problem_) and reconstruct the physical properties of a non-directly accessible medium (the _inverse problem_) @x-HAWEN @x-FloPhD.

 In the inverse problem, waves are measured and their properties are used to characterize the medium in which they propagated.
 This context arises in several fields, with applications ranging from medial imaging, geophysics, helio-seismology, and more.

 #figure(
-  image("../resources/imgs/global-earth_simu.png"),
-  caption: [Propagation of elastic waves in the Earth in three-dimensions, using the PREM Earth models for P- and S-wave speeds, density and quality factors.
-The system is comprised of 30 millions of unknowns and used 2.7TB for the matrix factorization.
-The total computational time was 18 minutes on 1260 cores (90 MPI processes and 14 threads for each MPI process).], ) <earth-hawen>

-#figure(